Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 | **Symbol**             | Unique identifiers       | `Symbol('id')`               | `"symbol"`      |
 | **BigInt**             | Arbitrary large integers | `12345678901234567890n`      | `"bigint"`      |

-2. Non-Primitive Types/reference values (Objects)
+2. Non-Primitive Types/reference values (Objects) - to store complex data
    1. Stored by reference (variable holds a pointer to the data)
    2. Mutable: properties and contents can be changed
       ```JS